HPCL/codepurrfect/src/static/AddNewPassExample.md

-After the building process is finished, update the `ast` field of the `config_vars` dictionary in `driver/myglobals.py` to point to executable for the pass, and you're good to go.
+After the building process is finished, update the `ast` field of the `config_vars` dictionary in `driver/myglobals.py` to point to executable for the pass, and you're good to go, as far as data collection is concerned.
+For example, data corresponding to our example pass will be stored in `<project-dir>/.quality-uo/<projectname>-ast-metrics/petsc-15`.

 If more reporting, beyond printing the contents of the overall project metric file, is needed, update the `Reporter` object